Compliance 12 min read · Apr 28, 2026

 • Nature of business — your SIC code description (see our SIC codes guide if you are unsure which applies)

-• Accounting reference date — usually the last day of the month in which the company's anniversary falls, unless you have changed it
+• Accounting reference date — usually the last day of the month in which the company's anniversary of incorporation falls, unless you have changed it

 • Director details — names, addresses, National Insurance numbers